heroiclabs/nakama-dotnet/README.md

 Nakama ships with a custom implementation of TinyJson and uses that as the default JSON serializer.
 The serializer used by the `nakama-dotnet` can be overridden depending on the user's needs.
-In order to use a JSON parser, implement the `IJSONSerializer` interface and assign the implementor via `JSONSerializer.SetCurrent()`.
+In order to use a JSON parser, implement the `IJSONSerializer` interface and pass the implementor to the constructor of the `Client`.

 ## Contribute